sarrisv/Neo4j-Notes/Notes.md

-# Neo4j Notes
-Notes from the Introduction to Neo4j 4.0 course

 ## Syntax
 * () -> nodes
     * (n) will set n as the varible to access node objects later in the query